Tejaramidi0118/Finance-Tracker/README.md

 * `loadTransactions()`: This method deserializes the data from the user-specific file and populates the transaction table when the application starts.

 ---

-## Contributions

-Feel free to fork the repository, submit pull requests, or report issues.
-Your contributions are welcome!